 "Trustlessness" is not magic fairy dust that can be sprinkled on things to make them perfect.
 What's important is to ensure that the self-interests of the various participants in the system are aligned, so as to produce win-win scenarios that encourage the development of strong market relationships, which naturally do center around trust and reputation.
 In a crippled market, you can't trust anyone and everyone is out to rip you off.
 In a healthy market, most people and companies care far more about their reputation and trustworthiness than any possible ill-gotten one-off gains.
 Reputable providers in healthy markets will in fact usually accept even substantial financial losses to maintain customer goodwill.

-Unlike a government central bank, a private vault isn't financed by theft ("taxation") and counterfeiting ("quantitative easing").
+Unlike a government central bank, a private vault isn't financed by taxes and inflation.
 Its legitimate profits arise from productive business operations - from the service fees voluntarily paid by customers for the secure storage of their assets.
 The vault's and customers' interests are aligned in ensuring the security of assets stored in the vault.
 If a vault fails in ensuring this it will suffer a loss of reputation in the market which will transate to business losses or failure.
 The only way a vault can stay in business and stay profitable over the long term is by providing excellent and reliable service to customers.

 In fact the quest for "trustless" cash systems is itself a symptom of the highly crippled market we find ourselves with today, thanks to decades of imbecilic economic interventions by governments.
 The concept of the market has been so distorted that most people (including, it seems, many crypto-currency enthusiasts) are now conditioned to view all "greedy capitalists" with a jaundiced eye.
 Naturally people so untrusting of (government-crippled) markets would look for a "completely trustless" cash system.